The benefits of redeveloping brownfields

 We accepted the first applications for our Affordable Housing Cleanup Grant Program in spring 2022, with successful applicants receiving funding in the second half of 2023.
 The program provides funding to offset cleanup costs and reduce financial risks for any developers who build affordable housing.
 Read the full story.

 The Palouse Producers site had been abandoned for years.
-Former Mayor Michael Echanove explains how the town turned the site around through positive local leadership, a supportive community, and help from Ecology and other organizations.
-Watch the video.
+Former Mayor Michael Echanove explains how the town turned the site around, and Sarah Sieloff shares how cleanup led to a new brewery and veterinary office.
+Watch the 2019 video and read the 2023 PM magazine article.

 When Kittitas Valley Fire and Rescue needed a new home for their District Headquarters, they used an Integrated Planning Grant from Ecology and a local bond to clean up petroleum contamination at the Mackner Transport property and build a state-of-the-art facility in an ideal location to serve Ellensburg.
 Read the full story.